• GIFTS

 Growing Green Onions in Water

 This is one of my favorite tips.
-It feels like your cheating it’s so easy!
+It feels unbelievable it’s so easy!

 Growing Green Onions in Water Indoors